ManimCommunity/manim/docs/source/installation/win.rst

 Cairo installation
 ******************

-1. Visit the official `Download Page
+1. Visit the `Download Page
    <https://www.lfd.uci.edu/~gohlke/pythonlibs/#pycairo>`_.

 2. Select the download that corresponds to your PC's architechture and Python